 - not being allowed to transfer in or out of the scheme.

 Our Internal Disputes Resolution Procedure is a one stage process that complies with pension legislation and Citizen's Charter guidelines.
-Applications for Internal Disputes Resolution Procedure reviews must be made in writing to the Head of Business Affairs, who will try to resolve your complaint and let you have a response within four months (but sooner if possible).
+Applications for Internal Disputes Resolution Procedure reviews must be made in writing to the Head of Business Affairs, who will try to resolve your appeal and let you have a response within four months (but sooner if possible).
 You’ll find a guide to the procedure and the application form here.

 You may take your case to The Scottish Public Services Ombudsman whom can consider complaints relating to SPPA’s administrative actions.
 However, it is unlikely that The Scottish Public Services Ombudsman will be able to accept complaints relating to decisions or omissions concerning the provisions of pension regulations.